Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Experimental Details

 \section{Experimental Details}

 This section lists additional details about our experiment's setup, benchmark datasets, and evaluation protocol.
-Section~\ref{app:ImplementationAndReproducibility} lists \modelName's implementation details.
+Section~\ref{app:ImplementationAndReproducibility} provides some additional implementation details.
 The origins and licenses of the standard benchmarks for inductive KGC are discussed in Section \ref{app:BenchData}.
-Details on \modelName's hyper-parameter optimisation are discussed in Section \ref{app:ExperimentSetup}.
+Section \ref{secBaselines} provides a justification for why certain baselines have not been considered in our experiments.
+Details on \modelName's hyperparameter optimisation are discussed in Section \ref{app:ExperimentSetup}.
 Finally, details about the evaluation protocol, together with the complete evaluation results, are provided in Section \ref{app:Metrics}.